Lyons Township, Illinois

 Lyons Township is one of 29 townships in Cook County, Illinois.
-As of the 2010 census, its population was 111,688, with its most populous municipalities including La Grange (pop.
+As of the 2020 census, its population was 115,105, with its most populous municipalities including La Grange (pop.
 15,550), Justice (pop.
 12,926) and Summit (pop.
 11,054).
 Lyons Township was established in 1850.
 The village of Lyons, almost all of which lies within the township, is often confused with it.

 The township hall is located at 6404 S. Joliet Road in Countryside.
 Other township municipalities include Indian Head Park, Hodgkins and McCook, as well as major portions of Western Springs, Brookfield, Bridgeview, Burr Ridge and Willow Springs.
-Lyons Township's approximate borders are Harlem Avenue (Illinois Route 43) on the east, the line of 39th Street (Southview Avenue, Brewster Avenue) on the north, the DuPage County boundary (County Line Road) on the west, and the line of 87th Street on the south, except west of Willow Springs, where it follows the Des Plaines River to the DuPage county line.
+Lyons Township's approximate borders are Harlem Avenue (Illinois Route 43) on the east, the line of 39th Street (Pershing Road) on the north, the DuPage County boundary (County Line Road) on the west, and the line of 87th Street on the south, except west of Willow Springs, where it follows the Des Plaines River to the DuPage county line.
 The Chicago Sanitary and Ship Canal, designated a National Historic District in 2011, passes through the township from southwest to northeast.